Amo-494/Data-Science-Journey/Week 1 article.md

    b. **Retention Rate**: Monitor how often users return to the platform to consume content over time.

-   c. **Ad Revenue**: Some products will definitely include ads and this is definitely will about ad revenue.Ad revenue is a vital metric to measure.
+   c. **Ad Revenue**: Some products will definitely include ads and this is definitely will bring about ad revenue.Ad revenue is a vital metric to measure.

    d. **Content Popularity**: With it's growth, the product has been used by various and many content creators, influencers, marketers as well.
 We will therefore identify the most popular types of content, influencers, or creators on the platform.